yancath/pyimageservice/README.md

 - Static file handling isn't the most easiest to do in Tornado, it is recommended to use nginx, but I managed to get it to work

 # :gem: Future Features
-- Add CSS animations to spice up the page
+- Add extra CSS/animations to spice up the page!
 - Have it output the actual photo uploaded on the page in place of Pinky the ghost from Pac Man

 # :book: Resources